itsib/pkg-patch/README.md

 - Patch React, remove message:

-***Download the React DevTools for a better development experience: https://reactjs.org/link/react-devtools***
+***Download the `react-dom` DevTools for a better development experience: https://reactjs.org/link/react-devtools***

-- Patch Lit Element, remove message:
+- Patch `lit-element`, remove message:

 ***Lit is in dev mode.
 Not recommended for production!***

+- Patch `lottie-web`, remove not safety eval

 ## Usage: